algbio/Introduction-to-Applied-Bioinformatics/README.md

-# Genome Assembly - From theory to practice (and back)
+# Genome assembly - From theory to practice (and back)

 This repository contains a lecture on genome assembly, given in a course entitled "Introduction to Applied Bioinformatics", for Life Science Informatics Master students.